vordimous/zilla-docs/src/get-started/quickstart/sse.md

 open:
 ```

-Alternatively, you can send a message yourself using `netcat`:
+You can also send a message yourself using `netcat`:

 ```bash:no-line-numbers
 echo '{ "data": "Hello, world '`date`'" }' | nc -c localhost 7001
 ```

-### Remove the running containers
+- Remove the running containers

 ```bash:no-line-numbers
 docker-compose down